imacat/Acme-GuessNumber/README.md

 ### Install with the CPANPLUS Shell

-You can install with the CPANPLUS shell, if you prefer.
-CPANPLUS shell takes care of ExtUtils::MakeMaker and Module::Build for you:
+CPANPLUS shell takes care of ExtUtils::MakeMaker or Module::Build for
+you:

     % cpanp -i Acme::GuessNumber

-Make sure you have the privilege to write to the installation location.
+Make sure you have the privilege to write to the installation locations.
 This usually requires the `root` privilege.

 If you want to install into another location, you can set `makemakerflags` and `buildflags` in your CPANPLUS configuration.